Tufts-University/Denoising2PImages/README.md

 3. Preformatted data is avaiable online under Data folder

 ## Dependencies Installation
-### Install dependencies and create new Denoising environment all together
-Determine operating system (Linux/OS or Windows)
+### Determine your operating system (Linux/OS or Windows), Denoising environment will automatically be created

 **Windows**:
 1. Download the [`Windows_environment.yml`](Windows_environment.yml) from the repository